Georgetown Texas Government

 David Morgan, City Manager

-David_20160309David Morgan has served as city manager for the City of Georgetown since his appointment in May 2015.
-As the chief administrative and executive officer for the City of Georgetown, Morgan is responsible for the daily operations of the City.
-Prior to Georgetown, Morgan worked for the City of Richardson, where he served for 17 years in many positions, including the deputy city manager/chief operating officer for about three years.
+David Morgan has served as city manager for the City of Georgetown since his appointment in May 2015.
+Prior to Georgetown, David worked for the City of Richardson, where he served for 17 years in many positions, including the deputy city manager/chief operating officer for about three years.

 Laurie Brewer, Assistant City Manager

-Brewer215Laurie Brewer has served as Assistant City Manager in Georgetown since August 2011.
-She began her career in the City of Georgetown as a staff accountant and has more than 27 years of governmental finance experience both in Georgetown and in Hutto, where she served as Director of Finance from 2006-2009.
+Laurie Brewer has served as assistant city manager in Georgetown since August 2011.
+She began her career in the City of Georgetown as a staff accountant and has more than 28 years of governmental finance experience both in Georgetown and in Hutto, where she served as Director of Finance from 2006-2009.
 She has been involved in numerous development agreements, business process improvement analysis, and construction projects and been awarded the certificates of achievement for popular reporting, budgeting and financial reporting through the Government Finance Officers Association (GFOA).
 Her energetic, collaborative management approach has been successful in various projects across City departments and divisions.
 Laurie feels privileged to work in a vibrant, unique community that has done and outstanding job of preserving the downtown during periods of explosive growth.

 Laurie graduated Cum Laude from Sam Houston State University.
 She also earned her Master of Public Administration from Sam Houston State University.
+When not taking care of City business, Laurie likes to spend time with her family.
+She and her husband, Mike, have two children, Kyle and Jennifer and her husband Sawyer, and her grandchildren, Coen and Bennett.

 As Assistant City Manager, Laurie is responsible for the direct oversight of the organizational areas including Customer Care, Finance and Budgeting, Fleet Services, Municipal Court, Parks and Recreation, Library and Culture, Purchasing and Water Services.